How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

 - Engaging in more frequent or severe forms of self-injury

-The following are additional warning signs for suicide:
+The following are more warning signs of suicide:

 - Becoming suddenly happy after a period of depression